PlagueVRC/AntiRip/README.md

 3. Only a shader from [Supported Shaders](#supported-shaders) will work with this.
 To request another shader to be supported, feel free to ask in the discussions tab here, or in the discord, seen in the [Support](#support) section.

+4. Proper integration with VRCFury is currently in development.

 ## Supported Shaders

 | Supported Shader Name  | Download |